BeastlyKoboi/BeastlyKoboi/README.md

 ### Hello World! 👋

 My name is Allan Flores despite what my username may think.
-I am a 4th year RIT student studying Game Design and Development with a graduation date of December 2024.
+I am a 4th year RIT student studying Game Design and Development with a graduation date of May 2025.
 My interests are not restricted to games however, as my earnest goal is to make things both approachable and fulfilling, whether that be a simple useful tool or an application for entertainment.

 ### [Portfolio](https://people.rit.edu/arf7094/)